Here To Explore Our World

 The Cranley in Kensington

 We stayed at The Cranley Hotel, a boutique hotel located on 10 Bina Gardens in Kensington and Chelsea.
-It’s a townhouse built in 1869 on a tree-lined tree in a residential area.
+It’s a townhouse built in 1869 on a tree-lined street in a residential area.
 It was a convenient location and also close to where my friend’s son lived.
 We easily walked to a train station – Gloucester Road, South Kensington, and West Bromptom are all closeby.
 We also found a tapas place nearby.

 AI Policy